Randal Grichuk Player Props: Rockies vs. Mets

-After batting .324 with three doubles, four walks and four RBI in his past 10 games, Randal Grichuk and the Colorado Rockies take on the New York Mets (who will start Justin Verlander) at 9:10 PM ET on Saturday.
+Randal Grichuk -- hitting .353 with three doubles, three walks and four RBI in his past 10 games -- will be in action for the Colorado Rockies versus the New York Mets, with Tylor Megill on the mound, on May 28 at 3:10 PM ET.

-In his last game he had a hitless performance (0-for-1) against the Mets.
+He had two hits (going 2-for-3 with a double) in his most recent appearance against the Mets.

 Randal Grichuk Game Info & Props vs. the Mets